saturnlighting/literature-review/README.md

 Descriptive statistics
 </td>
 <td style="text-align:left;">
-For cycling, frequently mentioned facilitators included good lighting at night
+Good lighting at night is an important facilitator of cycling.
 </td>
 </tr>
 <tr>